Asirgarh Fort

 Asirgarh Fort is an Indian fortress (qila) situated in the Satpura Range about 20 km north of the city of Burhanpur, in the Indian state of Madhya Pradesh.
-Because the fortress commands a pass through the Satpuras connecting the valleys of the Narmada and Tapti rivers, one of the most important routes from northern India to the Deccan, it was known as the "key to the Deccan".
-During the Mughal Era, it was considered that the Deccan started here while the empire from Asirgarh to Delhi was considered Hindustan.
+The fort is said to date to the early 15th century and commands a pass through the Satpuras connecting the valleys of the Narmada and Tapti rivers, one of the most important routes from northern India to the Deccan, it was known as the "key to the Deccan".

 History

-The Asirgarh fort is said to have been built by a king named Asa Ahir in the early 15th century.
-He was murdered by Nasir Khan of Khandesh.
+The Tak Rajputs are one who held the fort and surrounding territories of Nimar region, which they dominate till the beginning of 13th century.
+The Taunk were superseded by Tomar Rajputs and later by Chauhan Rajput.

+Some sources mention that Firishta says it was built by one named Asa Ahir but this is a fictitious or hearsay story, as no such inscriptions or mention found elsewhere of such a ruler named Asa Ahir.
+Ahsir or Asir word either might have been used for an impregnable height.
+Ashir in Hindi means Sun, Fire or Diamond.

-Nasir Khan's descendant Miran Bahadur Khan (1596–1600) declared his independence and refused to pay homage to the Mughal emperor Akbar and his son Daniyal.
+Sultan Nasir Khan of Khandesh of Faroqis dynasty ruled over Khandesh from Asirgarh from 14th century for more than two centuries.
+Nasir Khan's descendant Sultan Bahadur Shah declared his independence and refused to pay homage to the Mughal emperor Akbar and his son Daniyal.
 Akbar marched towards Burhanpur in 1599 and occupied the city.
-Akbar then besieged Asirgarh fort and captured it on 17 January 1601.
+Akbar then besieged Asirgarh fort and captured it on 17 January 1601 by tricking Bahadur Shah.

 During the Second Anglo-Maratha War, on 18 October 1803, Company forces took the pettah of Asigarh with a loss of two killed and five wounded.
 The fort's garrison subsequently surrendered on the 21st after the attackers had erected a battery.

 Toward the end of the Third Anglo-Maratha War in early 1819, most Maratha forts had been captured by the British, with the lone holdout being Asirgarh Fort, which was under the command of qiladar Jeswant Rao Lar.
 In March of that year, a massive British contingent laid siege to Asirgarh, capturing and occupying the town next to the fort to serve as a temporary base of operations.
 The 1,200-strong garrison was subject to constant artillery bombardments before the British launched an assault, which led to the fort's capture on 9 April.
 With the capture of Asirgarh Fort, the British victory in the conflict was complete and all military operations ceased.

+In March 2025, mass diggings were conducted at the site by locals after the Bollywood film Chhava fictionally depicted the Mughal armies of Aurangzeb burying large amount of gold looted from Shambhaji's camp within the fort promises during the Mughal-Maratha wars.